-Microsoft Office, or otherwise known as Office 365, is a world-wide famous suite of multiple applications designed for productivity.
-It’s been around since the early 90s and has gone through a stream of evolution ever since then.
-To date, it has over 200 million monthly active users, and those figures alone speak volumes about this service’s significance in the lives of people.
+Microsoft Office, otherwise known as Office 365, is a worldwide famous suite of multiple applications designed for productivity.
+It’s been around since the early 90s and has gone through a stream of evolution.
+It has over 200 million monthly active users, and those figures alone speak volumes about this service’s significance in people’s lives.

-It’s primarily available for download on Microsoft Windows and on the macOS as well.
+It’s primarily available for download on Microsoft Windows and the macOS.
 Moreover, it can be installed through the Google Play Store on Android and the App Store on iOS.
 Microsoft Office “2019” offers a one-time purchase for office, home, and student use where you get full access to Word, Powerpoint, and Excel.
 Other features may not be available.
 Other than that, Office 365 has a wide variety of subscription plans to check out here.

 Besides all that, it’s available on Chrome OS too.
-This means that you can also utilize Microsoft Office to its full potential on your very own Chromebook.
+You can also utilize Microsoft Office to its full potential on your Chromebook.
 Before we get into how you can do that, let’s look at a brief overview of its noteworthy features.

 People use Microsoft Office because it, along with ease and convenience, brings an utmost reliance in their lives.
 Programs like Microsoft Word, Microsoft Powerpoint, and Microsoft Excel are all one of a kind and are the best at what they do.
-Word’s jam-packed features can allow you to write a book on it, while a native program like Wordpad on a Windows computer isn’t quite up to the task for that.
+Word’s jam-packed features allow you to write a book on it, while a native program like Wordpad on a Windows computer isn’t quite up to that task.

-Excel, on the other hand, is a program for creating and managing spreadsheets.
-To be specific, this program handles numeric data and allows you to organize big numbers and sort them accordingly.
+On the other hand, Excel is a program for creating and managing spreadsheets.
+This program handles numeric data and allows you to organize big numbers and sort them accordingly.
 Next, you have Powerpoint – a program that has reshaped the student and business world regarding how they deliver presentations.
-Powerpoint lets you create slides and gives you a ton of features to work with.
+Powerpoint lets you create slides and gives you many features to work with.

 Thanks to direct integration with Skype, you can now establish effective communication with your colleagues and peers while working on Microsoft Office.
-For an interrupted workflow, you can call your team members, text with them, and even share your screen while you’re on a Word or an Excel document.
+You can call your team members, text with them, and even share your screen while you’re on a Word or an Excel document for an interrupted workflow.
 This Office 365 feature has saved business corporations a load of time and is still doing so.

 As Microsoft Office is based on the cloud, your data and saved information are thoroughly secure.
-In an unfortunate incident with your company building where there’s a potential risk of losing files and other important data, you will have nothing to worry about if you’re an Office 365 user.
-All your business documents are protected, and with this service’s built-in security, for someone to be able to breach your data will be something close to impossible.
+In an unfortunate incident with your company building where there’s a potential risk of losing files and other vital data, you will have nothing to worry about if you’re an Office 365 user.
+All your business documents are protected, and with this service’s built-in security, for someone to breach your data.

-Simply put, yes.
-Chromebooks are no exception to the usage of this awe-inspiring service.
-In fact, there are two easy methods to access Office 365 on your Chrome OS.
+Put, yes.
+Chromebooks are no exception to the usage of this service.
+There are two easy methods to access Office 365 on your Chrome OS.
 Let’s see which ones.